utelecon/utelecon.github.io/en/faculty_members/index.md

 ### Antivirus Software

-The University of Tokyo requires “appropriate antivirus measures” for computers in the “[Guidelines for Information Ethics and Computer Use](https://www.u-tokyo.ac.jp/adm/cie/ja/index.html)”.
-As part of the countermeasures, a comprehensive license for antivirus software will be provided from April 1, 2022 (scheduled), so please use it as needed.
+Starting April 1, 2022, [the Comprehensive Antivirus Software License (UTokyo Antivirus License)](/antivirus/) (in Japanese) is available for faculty members and students.
+The University of Tokyo requires "appropriate antivirus measures" for computers in the "[Guidelines for Information Ethics and Computer Use](https://www.u-tokyo.ac.jp/adm/cie/ja/index.html)".
+Please use it if necessary as part of the countermeasures.

 ### UTokyo VPN